luwrain/luwrain/README.md

+# Accessible environment LUWRAIN

-LUWRAIN is an~implementation of~special user interface for blind and visually impaired people.
+LUWRAIN is an implementation of special user interface for blind and visually impaired people.
 Its the most important distinguishes are:

-* LUWRAIN tries to~bring information from~PC's to~the~users
-in~a~way adjusted to~the~perception
-of~the~blind as~best as~possible
+* LUWRAIN tries to bring information from PC's to the users in a way adjusted to the perception of the blind as best as possible

-* Luwrrain allows creating and distributing applications specially  designed  for~the~blind
+* Luwrrain allows creating and distributing applications specially  designed  for the blind

-* LUWRAIN guarantees solving the~number of~popular everyday tasks
-regardless what experience the~user has or his/her financial circumstances (GPL)
+* LUWRAIN guarantees solving the number of popular everyday tasks regardless what experience the user has or his/her financial circumstances (GPL)

-This repository contains main LUWRAIN core purely written on~Java.
+This repository contains main LUWRAIN core purely written on Java.

 See also